Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 want to know more, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the command window.)

-4. If you intend to use multi-media functions, or you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit GStreamer-1.18 or later runtime from [gstreamer.freedesktop.org][gstreamer-osx].
+4. If you intend to use multi-media functions, or if you want fast, high-quality, cross-platform, consistent text rendering with Matlab, you must install the 64-Bit GStreamer-1.18 or later runtime from [gstreamer.freedesktop.org][gstreamer-osx].
     Make absolutely sure that you install all offered packages.
 [Read `help GStreamer`